|Doha 12 by Lance Charnes|

 Web links and embedded images work like this:

 - link: < a href="full URL to link to" >my link text< /a >

 - image: < img src="web address for the image" width="n" height="n" alt="description"/ > (width and height are the number of pixels (n) the image should occupy; alt is a description of the image.
 All three are optional, but recommended.)

 Yes, you can set a picture to be a link; just put the < img > command where you see “my link text” in the < a > tag example.
 Also, notice that the < img > tag doesn’t have an end tag; everything is contained within the angle brackets.

 Some message boards and forums (like KBoards) use a different-but-similar scheme for their posts.
 Instead of angle brackets, they use square brackets ( [ ] ).
 Their post editors usually have all the controls you need to do what you need to.

 This is most of what you need in order to use the mini-HTML that shows up in Blogger, Wordpress, and other like-minded sites.
 There’s a lot more going on in your e-books, and that’s fodder for other posts if you’re interested.

-Lance Charnes is the author of Doha 12 and the forthcoming novel South.
-For more about Lance, his debut novel, and his forthcoming second title, read an interview with Lance here.
+Lance Charnes is the author of international thrillers Doha 12 and South.
+For more about Lance and his novels, read an interview with Lance here.
 Doha 12 and Lance's contact/order info are also available on our "Find a Book" page, here.